 Whether you’re a freelance developer looking for clients, a junior developer looking for your first development job, or a senior-level developer with years of experience, having a portfolio is essential.
 Your portfolio will help you showcase your skills and stand out from your peers during your job search.

-In this article, we'll take a look at what you should include in your software developer portfolio, along with tips for how to build your collection of portfolio projects, where to host your portfolio, and more.
+Then we’ll take a look at what you should include in your software developer portfolio, along with tips for how to build your collection of portfolio projects, where to host your portfolio, and more.

 Do you need a software developer portfolio?

 Every developer who has completed a few development projects should have a software developer portfolio.
 While a technical resume may be enough to start applying to some jobs, a portfolio will show that you can actually use all the skills listed in your resume.

 Plus, resumes are usually only seen when you are looking for a job, while your portfolio can work for you all the time.
 You can share a link on your LinkedIn and social profiles like Twitter to let your contacts see what you can do.
 Through your portfolio, contacts can learn more about you, see your work — and it makes networking and introductions easy.
 Who knows?
 Maybe the best job will come when you aren’t even looking for it.